Google Translate Disclaimer

 Information about the benefits residents qualifying for the federal Guaranteed Income Supplements and the Seniors' Income Plan receive in Saskatchewan.

-The Saskatchewan Insulin Pump Program helps to eliminate some financial barriers for people 25 years old or under who require an insulin pump to manage their Type 1 diabetes.
+Get help paying for an insulin pump to manage your Type 1 diabetes.
+The Saskatchewan Insulin Pump Program helps to eliminate some financial barriers for people 25 years old or under.

-The Palliative Care Program covers the costs of prescription drugs for palliative care patients who are in the late stages of terminal illnesses.
+Get help with the costs of prescription drugs for palliative care patients who are in the late stages of terminal illnesses through the Palliative Care Program.

 A secure computer system that contains information about a resident's prescribed and dispensed medications.